Effective or Ineffective Parenting? Which One Would You Prefer?

 Does your child know what you will do if they misbehave or cross the curfew?
 If your child knows your reaction and the consequences, you are parenting effectively.
 If a child doesn’t know the unfavorable situation that he would land in if he misbehaves, then the parenting is ineffective.
-It is worse if a child knows the consequences, but they just don’t care.
-At this time, you may want to up the stake and toughen the punishment, like no TV or phones for a day or two.
-This would make them not just to respect your rules but also remember them.
+It is worse if a child knows the consequences but just doesn’t care.
+At this time, you may want to up the stakes and toughen the punishment, like no TV or phones for a day or two.
+This would make them not just respect your rules but also remember them.

 Are you the sort of parent who would rather play a video for a child and keep them busy?
 Or are you the parent that sits with a child and engages in activities?
-If you are the latter, you are parenting effectively, and the former, not so much.
+Are you a parent who doesn’t believe in strictness?
+If you are the latter, you are parenting effectively, and if you are the former, not so much.
 If your child seems disinterested in having conversations or activities, you should not give up.
-Instead, learn them, what they like or dislike, which celebrities they follow on social media.
+Instead, learn about them, what they like or dislike, and which celebrities they follow on social media.
 Even the YouTube history will give you a general consensus of their interests, and based on that, you can have conversations with them.

 If you are the parent who keeps things from where you took them or takes the plates to the washer after dinner, you are parenting effectively.
 But when you don’t, you are not.
 Children imitate us more than they listen to us.
-So setting an example for them automatically makes them behave in an acceptable manner.
-When you preach discipline, like waking up early or eating healthy or working out, but not follow them on your own, your kids will not listen.
+So, setting an example for them automatically makes them behave in an acceptable manner.
+When you preach discipline, like waking up early, eating healthy, or working out, but do not follow through on your own, your kids will not listen.
 Even if they do, they won’t have much respect for you.
 But when you do these things, they copy your good lifestyle and adapt to it.

 Parents who do their jobs effectively don’t punish kids so that they can induce fear in them, but to instill caution.
+Otherwise dear parents , you could be labelled as controlling parents.
 Children must not be petrified of you lashing out or even getting aggressive.
 Instead, they should know that their misbehavior will lead to unfavorable circumstances that they could have otherwise easily avoided.
 Punishments should be minor discomforts.
 Like time off from their video game consoles or tablets.
 Not extreme.
 If they are, it would not just lead to them hating you, but also traumatize them.

 We got a few pointers for that, too.